jescalan/roots/readme.md

 Roots' main interface is it's command line tool.
 There are just a couple of main commands that do more or less what you would expect.

 `$ roots new project-name`: Creates a new project template in the current directory, called `project-name`.
 Just a really simple scaffold of folders as well as some basic settings, a custom html boilerplate, and the roots css library.
 Good way to get off the ground quickly with the right structure.
+Add `--basic` for straight html, css and js or `--express` for an express app with roots integrated.

 `$ roots watch`: The bulk of roots' usefulness is here.
 This command compiles your project, opens it up in your browser, then continues watching all your files for changes.
 As soon as you save, roots will recompile the project and immediately refresh the browser.
 So fresh.